 Ryde already experiences heavy traffic congestion in many parts of the City.
 In fact, existing levels of congestion across our City, particularly work-related business trips, are above the Greater Sydney area average, impacting both our environment and our economic productivity.

-Tackling private car use in our City is particularly challenging.
+Tackling private car use in our City is particularly challenging however can provide enormous benefits when prioritised.
+For example a reduction in localised pollution where walking or cycling is chosen above car use and long term associated health implications from car-centric, polluted cities.
 As indicated in Figure 10 below, currently, 59 percent of our City's residents use a private vehicle for the journey to work and 69 percent of visitors use a private vehicle to visit Ryde, demonstrating a high reliance on private vehicles.

-"The annualised cost of road congestion for Sydney will increase from \$6.6 billion in 2016 to \$13.1 billion in 2031"

-OF THE PEOPLE LIVING IN RYDE IN 2016
+"The annualised cost of road congestion for Sydney will increase from \$6.6 billion in 2016 to \$13.1 billion in 2031" OF THE PEOPLE LIVING IN RYDE IN 2016

-USED A PRIVATE VEHICLE FOR THE JOURNEY TO WORK
+59% USED A PRIVATE VEHICLE FOR THE JOURNEY TO WORK

-WHILE FOR THOSE COMING TO CITY OF RYDE
+WHILE FOR THOSE COMING TO CITY OF RYDE 69%

-Source: Infrastructure Australia, Urban Transport Crowding and Congestion, June 2019.

-Source: Ryde Resilience Plan 2020
+(Figure 9) Source: Infrastructure Australia, Urban Transport Crowding and Congestion, June 2019.
+(Figure 10) Source: Ryde Resilience Plan 2020

-(5) | CHALLENGES
+5 | CHALLENGES

 Changing community travel behaviour in terms of private vehicle use will be neither quick nor easy.
-Personal vehicles are perceived by many as providing comfort, convenience and even security, while sustainable transport alternatives can be viewed as less favourable or convenient.
-One of the main challenges for increasing use of sustainable transport modes by the community is to change commuter behaviour, made more difficult by the status associated with private car ownership.
+Personal vehicles are perceived by many as providing comfort, convenience and even security, while sustainable transport alternatives can be viewed as less favourable or convenient, One of the main challenges for increasing use of sustainable transport modes by the community is to change commuter behaviour, made more difficult by the status associated with private car ownership.